SHASHANKpandey-ncr/unit2_project_web18_zee5/README.md

 # ZEE5 CLONE:
 ZEE5 Clone.
-This is an individual project made for educational purpose by Shashank Pandey,Ashutosh Sharma, Sharun,Sugam and Ashish Ranjan.
+This is a group project made for educational purpose by Shashank Pandey,Ashutosh Sharma, Sharun,Sugam and Ashish Ranjan.

 The project is a clone of [Zee5](https://www.zee5.com/) which is an online video streaming Over The Top (OTT) platform.